 Las Vegas is spread out along the “strip”, the main stretch of casinos.
 One Vegas city block is five or ten in Amsterdam.

 So hop a fancy monorail down the strip.
 Take a tram, or a bus.
 Taxis and Uber can get you around any time.
 Hit a jackpot?
-Rent a limo!
+Jump in a limo find one here!
 Go big.
 Get one with a hot tub and bar!

 Some casinos have free shuttles, too.
 Shuttles often service the airport free.
 Good to know if your wallet has been swallowed by a blackjack table.
 Parking is plentiful.
 It’s just not so easy to take off on foot.